wenMoonx/FixForm/README.md

 ## **Api Endpoints:** 🍡
 ### Retrieve List of Products:
 - `GET /api/products`
-- Fetches the list of products from the database and returns them as JSON response.
+- Fetches the details of a specific product based on the product ID from the database and returns them as props to be used in a Vue component.
-- In the Laravel controller, it would be defined a method that fetches the products from the database using the Product model and returns them as an API resource or plain JSON response.
-I can use Laravel's query builder or Eloquent ORM to query the database and retrieve the products based on the data model.
+- It would be defined a method that fetches the products from the database using the Product model and passes them as props to a Vue component using the inertia helper.
+You can use Laravel's query builder or Eloquent ORM to query the database and retrieve the products based on your data model.
+In the Vue component, I can access the props and render the list of products.

 ### Retrieve Product Detail:
 - `GET /api/products/{id}`